Is Online Sports Betting Legal in Texas?

 Once the cash is in your account, just find the sport you want to bet on and place your wager.

-Is Betting on Fantasy Sports Legal in Texas?
+Are Daily Fantasy Sports Legal in Texas?

 While the state does not press charges against daily fantasy sites, there have been unsuccessful bills to fully legalize DFS in the past.